 - “Const_Vio_Stress” is the relative amount of constraint violation based on the stress constraints.
 If a value of zero is reported by the function it means that all of the truss members have satisfied the stress requirements.
 Any value larger than zero indicates that one or more truss members have not satisfied the design regulations of AISC-LRFD 1994.

 The utilization of the given MATLAB function is further discussed through an example.
-Assume that the section ID for all members of a proposed truss structure is equal to 25, the z-coordinate of all nodes of the upper chord is equal to 30000 mm, and the x-coordinate of all side nodes of the truss is 500 mm.
+Assume that the section ID for all members of a proposed truss structure is equal to 20 and the z-coordinate of all nodes of the upper chord is equal to 15000 mm.
 To evaluate this structure, two row vectors are first defined:

 By executing the above command 3 output variables (“Weight”, “Const_Vio_Stress”, and “Const_Vio_Disp”) will appear in your MATLAB Workspace and the following figure will be plotted on your screen which can be moved and resized: